Skip to main content

 My career trajectory and teaching have been characterised by my conviction to embed the notion of social change as an integral part of teaching and learning, which in turn impacts a capacity to drive positive change through a transformative educational experience.
 My teaching focuses on collaborative learning, transcending institutional and civic boundaries, and driving and underpinning curricula with participatory action research which develops the critical reflexivity of students.

-I teach modules that are rooted in social change, the theory and practice of acting and performance, applied theatre, Shakespeare, screen performance, and multi-disciplinary performance in the areas of cabaret and popular performance.
+I teach modules that are rooted in social change, the theory and practice of acting and performance, applied theatre, screen performance, and multi-disciplinary performance in the areas of cabaret and popular performance.